 Consider a simple hydraulic system without a relief valve for instance.

-Pressure relief valve: A pressure relief valve is a hydraulic component which provides safety to the hydraulic system from excessive pressure.
-This is normally closed but when the pressure in the hydraulic system increase beyond the set limit of a pressure relief valve, it opens the path and allow hydraulic oil to flow into the tank.
+Pressure relief valve: A pressure relief valve is a hydraulic component that provides safety to the hydraulic system from excessive pressure.
+This is normally closed but when the pressure in the hydraulic system increase beyond the set limit of a pressure relief valve, it opens the path and allows hydraulic oil to flow into the tank.
 In this way, it releases the excessive pressure from the system and provides protection.
-As soon as pressure reduces in the system, pressure relief valve comes in the initial position and close the open path again.
+As soon as pressure reduces in the system, the pressure relief valve comes in the initial position and closes the open path again.

 As shown above, an arrow shows the closed path for hydraulic fluid and there is also spring tension which forces the relief valve to remain closed.
 But when the pressure in the hydraulic system is enough or more than relief valve spring tension, a pilot line will push the arrow against the spring tension and open the path.
 In this way, the pressure is relieved from the system and save the components.